 During our winter months, should we be expecting inclement weather, please call prior to your visit.
 Also note that we close for several weeks in January for painting and maintenance.
 Contact us prior to your visit to ensure that we are open.

-Race and the Salem Witch Trials
+Memorializing the Witch Trials

 The museum store offers a wide assortment of items from educational materials to attractive apparel.
 With an extensive collection of books on the Salem witch trials and many locally made treats, we offer tried, true and quirky products to appeal to young and old alike.
 Visit the Museum store onsite or online.
 We’re open year round.